Deratiseur/Illumisfhityroc/README.md

 -------------

-An alien who rents temporary items for 200 pos and 1000 xps.
+An alien who rents temporary items for 200 gp and 1000 xps.

 You'll find her :